Salt & Wind Travel

 Sopa Azteca

-What we call tortilla soup stateside, this brothy soup that gets garnished with all sorts of condiments — tortilla chips, cheese, limes — is eaten by many during Day Of The Dead.
+What we call tortilla soup stateside, this brothy soup that gets garnished with all sorts of condiments — tortilla chips, cheese, limes — is one you might encounter on this Mexican holiday.

 Tamales